-ANSWER: You should always choose an installer that has properly general liability and workers compensation insurance.
-If they cannot provide proof of insurance or wavier from the state, then you should beware of hiring them.
+ANSWER: You should always choose an installer that has proper general liability and workers’ compensation insurance.
+If they cannot provide proof of insurance or waiver from the state, then you should beware of hiring them.

 ANSWER: Research!
 Do your research.
 Look around your neighborhood, ask your neighbors, use the Better Business Bureau, Angie’s List, and internet searches, to name a few.

 ANSWER: Employees work for the company and, by law, must be covered by workman’s compensation insurance, general liability insurance, and have automotive insurance on all company vehicles.
 Subcontractors must have proof that they have purchased insurance or a certificate of exemption if they are the owner of their company.

 ANSWER: The vast majority of fence companies are supplied by a few wholesalers that only sell their products to licensed fence professionals.
 It is in their best interest to ensure that they sell the best material possible for the price to fence installers.
 The people that you need to look out for are the people trying to sell you a fence driving around in unmarked pickup trucks.
 If they do not have a business license they must shop where the general public shops for their material.